<interpreter> <scriptfile>

 How did you do it?

-in PowerShell, def
+function in PowerShell, def in

-(Powershell) or indented
+Python{} (Powershell) or indented

-statement (not required)function add($var1, $var2){
+(Python)return statement (not required)function add($var1, $var2){

 return $var1 + $var2